Andre0991/opengts-install-ubuntu/README.md

 ### About
 This is a guide for installing the Open GPS Tracking System on Ubuntu 14.04.
 I used Kubuntu 14.04 and Ubuntu Server 14.04 in my tests, but the installation is very likely to work fine on newer and (not too) older versions as well.
 Probably a few changes can make it work on Debian.

-Further configuration of Apache, Tomcat and security issues are beoynd the scope of this guide.
+Further configuration of Apache, Tomcat and security issues are beyond the scope of this guide.
 My aim is to provide a functional OpenGTS system following the [official manual] procedures.

 The text is copy-and-paste friendly.
 Whenever you see a `VER` variable, you are expected to visit the provided link and replace the current number by the most recent version of the package.